 More Career Resources From The Close

+We hope you have a clear understanding of how to become a real estate agent in Florida after reading our step-by-step guide.
 At The Close, we’re here to celebrate your success and encourage your professional growth at every step.
 To get articles directly to your inbox, subscribe to our newsletter.
-When you’re ready to upgrade your skills, check out The Close Pro.
-Lastly, don’t forget to join our Facebook Mastermind Group to get tips from seasoned agents about starting your real estate career.
+And don’t forget to join our Facebook Mastermind Group to get tips from seasoned agents about starting your real estate career.